flancian/garden/agora pkg chapter.md

 In this [[chapter]] we describe the **Agora**, a [[knowledge commons]] provisioned and maintained by a self-governing community for [[public good]].
 This [[commons]] is built around a [[knowledge graph]] bootstrapped using a well defined subset of the [[internet]]: crowdsourced [[digital gardens]], [[wikis]] and [[social feeds]] generalizing to arbitrary repositories, all retrieved and integrated using [[free software]], but produced with whichever tools users choose to use.

-This Agora is just [[an Agora]], meaning it is just a possible implementation of the principles delineated in this chapter.
+The Agora as described here is just [[an Agora]], meaning it is just a possible implementation of the principles delineated in this chapter.
 Other Agoras may exist (and, indeed, arguably already exist -- if not by name, in spirit.)

 An Agora has multiple facets which we will explore in the following pages: